kbseah/hanziart/README.md

 Some ideas for future development

- * Use only the top 2000 most commonly used characters, as the majority of characters in Unihan are rare or uncommon variants.
  * Measure the visual density of each character, instead of using stroke count as a proxy.
  * Match the visual pattern of a character to the image, e.g. characters with strong diagonal elements better approximate part of an image with diagonal texture.
  * Use n-grams from actual written text, to better simulate readable text.